chef/automate/components/automate-chef-io/content/docs/servicenow-integration-install.md

 #### Property x_chef_incident.association

-The `x_chef_incident.association` property defines how a Chef Client run record is associated with an Incident record.
+The `x_chef_incident.association` property defines how a Chef Infra Client run record is associated with an Incident record.
 The possible values are:

 * `cookbook` (default)
 * `node`

 Setting the value to `cookbook` creates an incident for the failed cookbook.
-All failing Chef Client runs on nodes are associated with the corresponding incident. `cookbook` is the default value because the number of nodes is likely to exceed the number of cookbooks.
+All failing Chef Infra Client runs on nodes are associated with the corresponding incident. `cookbook` is the default value because the number of nodes is likely to exceed the number of cookbooks.
 The short description of the incident will indicate the failed cookbook:

 ![CCR Failed Cookbook Description](/images/docs/SNOW_Failed_Cookbook.png)

 The associated client runs are shown on the 'Chef Client runs' tab of the incident.

 Setting the value to `node` creates an incident for each failed node.
-All failing Chef Client runs for a node are associated with the corresponding incident.
+All failing Chef Infra Client runs for a node are associated with the corresponding incident.
 The short description of the incident will indicate the failed node:

 ![CCR Failed Node Description](/images/docs/SNOW_Failed_Node_CCR.png)